Get started with Swift

 So if the callback returns either of these error messages, we prompt the user to enter the 6-digit verification code that Medable automatically sends to the mobile number associated with the account (via SMS).

-to collect this information and call authorize again with the code passed in as a parameter (instead of nil)if let code = error?.code {
+to collect this information and call authorize again with the code passed in as a parameter (instead of nil)

 Add a "Reset Password" button to the tab bar and corresponding IBAction